Jbleezy/BO1-Reimagined/README.md

 #### Matroyshka Dolls
 * Deal infinite damage (except for the Director)
 * Damage increased from 4500 to 9000 on the Director
+* Stays upright more while being thrown

 #### Monkey Bombs
 * Zombies now get attracted immediately
 * Zombies will now taunt when near a Monkey Bomb
+* Will not activate if thrown outside the map
+* Stays upright more while being thrown
 * Removed on Nacht, Verruckt, and Shi No Numa

 #### P.E.S.